andreafinlay/chattyapp/README.md

 Chatty is an app that allows multiple users to communicate with each other in real-time. :speech_balloon:

 Chatty uses WebSockets to allow connected users to share messages in a common chat room.
-Users have the option to enter their name.
+Users have the option to enter and change their display name.
 All users see messages as well as notifications when a user updates their name.

 This app was built using [React](https://reactjs.org/), [Babel](https://babeljs.io/), and [Sass](https://sass-lang.com/) on the front-end, and [Express](https://expressjs.com/) and [WebSockets](https://github.com/websockets/ws) on the back-end.